Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 2.3 Incurring VAT on goods and services you buy in

 There are no special rules on goods and services supplied to sports bodies.
-If your club is not a charitable body it will not qualify for the reliefs available to charities described in Notice 701/1 Charities, Notice 701/58 Charity advertising and goods connected with collecting donations or Notice 708 Buildings and construction.
+If your club is not a charitable body it will not qualify for the reliefs available to charities described in How VAT affects charities (VAT Notice 701/1), Goods or services supplied to charities (VAT Notice 701/58) or VAT Notice 708: buildings and construction.